 Predictive analysis based on AI will assist data centers to spread workloads through servers.
-The new load balancing software with built-in AI capabilities are able to learn more effectively from past data and perform load distribution.
+The new load balancing software with built-in AI capabilities is able to learn more effectively from past data and perform load distribution.
 Companies will be able to better track server performance, disc usage, and network congestion with AI-based monitoring.

-Tapping onto the AI enabled digital transformation
+Tapping onto the AI-enabled digital transformation